 Unless your health care practitioner instructs you differently, your Alkaline Way eating plan should be rich in complex carbohydrates from vegetables, whole grains, and legumes (beans, peas and lentils), as well as seasonings, spices, and herbs.
 These should comprise about 60-70% of your food intake.

 Proteins should be approximately 15-20% of your total calorie intake.
 Approximately 50 to 60 grams of protein per day is a good amount for most people.
 Sources of protein may include organic eggs and dairy products, whey protein, as well as deep cold-water fish such as mackerel, sardines, tuna, herring, and salmon.
 Additional protein sources include nuts and seeds, sprouts, nutritional yeast, blue-green algae, miso, and mushrooms.
-You may also create “complimentary proteins” (by pairing grains with beans, and/or gains with dairy).
+You may also create “complementary proteins” (by pairing grains with beans, and/or grains with dairy).
 Protein requirements may be higher if you are pregnant, recovering from chronic illness, exercise intensively, or have other specific needs.
 Be sure to work with your health care practitioner if you have special circumstances.

 Fat should be 15-20% of your daily calories.
 Be sure to focus on healthy omega-3 essential fats, which enhance your body’s energy production, protein production, and tissue repair.
 Food-based sources of protective omega-3 essential fats are found in fresh nuts and seeds as well as cold-pressed organic oils such as avocados, olive oil, safflower, flaxseed, walnut, sesame, peanut, and pure deep-sea fish oils.